DjaloS/DjaloS.kubernetes/README.md

     kubernetes_pod_network:
       # Flannel CNI.
-      cni: 'flannel'
+      #cni: 'flannel'
-      cidr: '10.244.0.0/16'
+      #cidr: '10.244.0.0/16'
       #
       # Calico CNI.
-      # cni: 'calico'
+       cni: 'calico'
-      # cidr: '192.168.0.0/16'
+       cidr: '192.168.0.0/16'
       #
       # Weave CNI.
       # cni: 'weave'
       # cidr: '192.168.0.0/16'

-This role currently supports `flannel` (default), `calico` or `weave` for cluster pod networking.
+This role currently supports `calico` (default), `Flannel` or `weave` for cluster pod networking.
 Choose only one for your cluster; converting between them is not done automatically and could result in broken networking; if you need to switch from one to another, it should be done outside of this role.

     kubernetes_apiserver_advertise_address: ''
     kubernetes_version_kubeadm: 'stable-{{ kubernetes_version }}'